 If you already have extensive knowledge and skills gained from practical experience in this area, enquire about our recognition of prior learning process at Capable NZ.
 You may have already gained credits towards this qualification in the course of your life.
 Visit www.capablenz.ac.nz

 You will be expected to attend a weekly, three-hour hour night class during term time.
-There will also be an additional one-week block courses per year during your apprenticeship.
+There will also be an additional two-week block courses per year during your apprenticeship.

 Additional self-directed study hours (of up to nine hours per week) may be required to complete this qualification.